pearu/sympycore/doc/demo0_1.rst

 >>> Calculus('x + y')
 Calculus('x + y')

-sympycore converts symbolic expressions to a canonical form that is efficient for further manipulations and are also often obvious simplifications that users may expect:
+SympyCore converts symbolic expressions to a canonical form that is efficient for further manipulations and are also often obvious simplifications that users may expect: